Appium Studio is an enhanced version of open-source Appium developed by Experitest to make Appium testing even better.

 Appium Studio has several built-in applications and tests to help you get started.

-Appium Studio makes test scripting extremely easy with the device reflection and set of visual tools.
+Appium Studio makes scripting tests extremely easy with the device reflection and set of visual tools.
 Tests can be created with a recorder or with the help of the highly visual Object Spy.

 Both methods can be used for native, web and third-party apps.